rootmos/h/README.md

 [designed to be difficult to read](https://esolangs.org/wiki/Esoteric_programming_language#Obfuscation).
 And speaking of programming languages: "the greatest thing about Lua is that you don't have to write Lua."
-Meaning that it's very feasible to bundle a compiler for another language however non-esoteric (check out: [fennel](https://fennel-lang.org) and [Amulet](https://amulet.works/)).
+Meaning that it's very feasible to bundle a compiler for another language, however non-esoteric (check out: [fennel](https://fennel-lang.org) and [Amulet](https://amulet.works/)).
-But Lua (as well as python, node, C and many many more) are: any-effect-at-any-time languages.
+But Lua (as well as Python, Node.js, C and many many more) are: any-effect-at-any-time languages.
 (This in contrast with [Haskell](https://www.haskell.org) (check out [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com)) or maybe [eff](https://www.eff-lang.org/) if you're feeling adventurous.)
-That means that an expected pure/side-effect free operation such as compiling a piece of source code can include an obfuscated `os.execute`-attack, or worse if the attacker has a more insidious mind.
+That means that an expected pure/side-effect free operation such as compiling a piece of source code can include an obfuscated `os.execute`-attack or worse if the attacker has a more insidious mind.

 And considering that compilers are usually quite extensive pieces of software they provide ample forestry to hide a malicious tree.
-Alice, I suggest you split your malicious code in several commits/PR:s.
+(Alice, I suggest you split your malicious code in several commits/PR:s.)
 For the victim, I recommend [Ken Thompson's "Reflections on Trusting Trust"](https://dl.acm.org/doi/10.1145/358198.358210), which if you haven't read I expect will shatter any trust you might have imagined you had in *any* binary executable.

-So the world is a scary and unsatisfactory environment, then let's consider mitigating the consequences of malicious and/or incompetently written code.
+So the world is a scary and unsatisfactory environment, then let's consider mitigating the consequences of malicious and/or (sic!) incompetently written code.

 ### Enter [no new privileges](https://www.kernel.org/doc/html/latest/userspace-api/no_new_privs.html)
 Alice's `sudo`-based `rm -f /`-attack can be mitigated by a one-liner: